 - Mix and mingle with different people.
 Don't limit yourself to the group you used to hang out with.
 You might discover that you have more in common with the former captain of the football team or the former president of the Future Farmers of America than the guy you used to TP houses with.

 - Help others.
 If you see someone standing alone, approach the person and strike up a conversation.
 Doing this might make the difference between someone being miserable and having a good time.
+And who knows?
+Maybe you'll discover a friendship that should have happened years ago.
+At the very least, you'll put someone at ease and make their experience more fun.

 - Be respectful of everyone.
 Never tell embarrassing stories about things people want to forget.
 This includes bringing up being dumped by a huge crush in front of a person's spouse.